Import source data¶

 Content data import¶

-For detailed information about content data import, see Content API in the developer documentation.
+For detailed information about content data import, see Export item information and Content API in the developer documentation.

 User data import¶

 The Personalization service has little information about the users of the website.
 Additional attributes, such as the user's age or home city, might help the service generate a successful recommendation, for example, by enabling the use of boost filters.
 User attributes could be retrieved based on the external user ID.
 However, it is rarely possible to combine the external user ID within the user's attribute set.